Ise-ji: Walk With Me

-Today is “Pop-Up Walk 001” day, where I am doing a full futon-to-futon account of the day of walking for members of my Explorers Club membership program.
+Today is “Pop-Up Walk 001” day, where I am doing a full futon-to-futon account of the day of walking for members of my SPECIAL PROJECTS membership program.
 Non-members can see the preview video here.
 Members get access to the full 2 hour mini-documentary of the day.

 Walking the route north to south here makes for a very easy day.
 Walking south to north is more challenging, requiring roughly double the ascent, and with much steeper climbs.

 You have a choice of walking either Nisaka Tōge or Tsuzurato Tōge.
 Tsuzurato is the more “official” or “older” route, and so most folks choose it.
 I’ve walked both in both directions.
 If you’re pressed for time Nisaka is much quicker — it’s a more direct path over the mountain.
 But Tsuzurato offers slightly more scenic country lanes.
 If you have the time, take Tsuzurato.
 (Note: My GPS data for this day shows the Nisaka route.)